224 total views, 1 views todayEspañol

 Education is ‘key’ when learning to teach baby sign

 Maybe you’re reading a book just to educate yourself on how the ear works.
 Or you may want to show your youngster a new educational toy, show fun pictures or work on a new word.

 Even if it’s just something as simple as changing a diaper or feeding a child, you’re doing invaluable work.
-But in regards to disabled children with hearing issues, teaching baby sign language is not a bad thing either.
+But in regards to disabled children with hearing issues, you have to be some type of ‘special person.’
 In fact, quite a smart move!
 In regards to the importance of caring and the teaching task you perform each day, there is no hierarchy.